ninabarzh/ipa/content/en/docs/workshops/secure-shelter/_index.md

 weight: 2
 _build:
   render: always
 description: "A cheerful, tech-positive, hands-dirty build-a-thon for shelter staff.
-No preaching, no doomscrolling—just teamwork, gadgets, and a healthy respect for mischief managed."
+No preaching, no doomscrolling, just teamwork, gadgets, and a healthy respect for mischief managed."
 menu:
   sidebar:
     weight: 10